slonyator/kedro-vs-maestro/README.md

 ### Kedro

-We assume you have an empty git repository as well as `Python` and a working environment where `Kedro` is installed.
-To setup a new project, I ran the following command:
+We assume you have an empty Git repository, along with `Python` and a working environment where `Kedro` is installed.
+To set up a new project, I ran the following command:

 ```bash
 kedro new --name=kedro-vs-maestro --tools=none --example=n
 ```

-because I wanted the setup to be as minimal as possible.
-The `--tools=none` flag ensures that no additional tools are installed, and the `--example=n` flag ensures that no example pipeline is created.
+I used this command because I wanted the setup to be as minimal as possible.
+The `--tools=none` flag ensures that no additional tools are installed, and the `--example=n` flag prevents an example pipeline from being created.

-This is how the project structure looks like:
+Here's what the project structure looks like:

 ```bash
 tree